 Rosin can be used for many different things—even to make edibles.
 Simply melt it down with saturated fat, such as butter or coconut oil, and mix it together.
 Once it’s mixed, you can add it to nearly anything.
 But what if you don’t have the time to do this?

 Luckily for you, if you want to experience live rosin edibles without the work, we have exactly what you need.
-At Hometown Hero, we are launching our new line of Live Rosin Gummies in November 2021.
-These gummies will not only impress you but blow you away.
+At Hometown Hero, we have an entire line of live rosin edibles.
+From gummies to taffy, indica to sativa, herbal to candy-like, we have a wide selection for just about any preference.
+And you can find them all right here.